Our staff carries out the programming, business, communications, and administrative functions of the Institute for Ideas and Imagination in Paris.

 After obtaining her B.A. in Art History and Medieval Studies from Smith College, Eve came to France in 2009 on a Fulbright grant.
 She continued her studies in Art History and Theory and received a graduate diploma from the École normale supérieure and a Masters II de recherche from the Université de Paris IV—Sorbonne in 2012.
 After various professional experiences at UNESCO, the Institute of European Studies-Paris, the Jean-Paul Najar Foundation (Dubai) and the Galerie Marian Goodman, she joined the Institute for Ideas and Imagination.
 Eve also represents artists and organizes shows in Paris and abroad.

-James coordinates the day-to-day operations of the Institute, and its events.
-Email James.
+James coordinates the day-to-day operations of the Institute, events, and borrowing books for the Fellows.